Discrete groups of packed, non-positively curved, Gromov hyperbolic metric spaces: Introduction

 {\em Here by {\em $\sigma$-isometries} we mean the natural isometries of $(X, \sigma)$, that is those preserving the geodesic bicombing.
 In case of Busemann convex or CAT$(0)$-spaces, this condition is trivially satisfied by all the isometries of the space. } \end{theo}

-${}$ The first part of the theorem precises Proposition 5.18 in \cite{BCGS17} and Theorem 5.11 of \cite{BF18}, showing the specification property, under the additional hypothesis of a convex bicombing.
+The first part of the theorem precises Proposition 5.18 in \cite{BCGS17} and Theorem 5.11 of \cite{BF18}, showing the specification property, under the additional hypothesis of a convex bicombing.
 The difficulty here is that there is no a-priori bounded power $a^N$ such that $\ell(a^N)$ is greater than a specified constant (for instance, when $a$ is parabolic this is false for every $N$).
 To avoid replacing $a$ with a bounded word in $\{ a, b\}$ (as in \cite{BCGS17}, \cite{BF18}) we follow the strategy of \cite{DKL18}, which however requires a bit of convexity.
 For the second part of Theorem \ref{maintheorem}, it should be remarked that the torsionless assumption is actually necessary\footnote{The authors are not able to understand the proof in \cite{DKL18} without the torsionless assumption, which seems to be used at page 14, below Lemma 4.5.}, as shown by some examples of groups acting on simplicial trees (with bounded valency, hence packed) produced in Proposition 12.2 of \cite{BF18}.
 Finally, notice that in our setting {\em elementary} is the same as {\em virtually nilpotent}, because of the bounded packing assumption (see Section \ref{sub-elementary} for a proof of this fact; notice however that, without the packing assumption, there exist elementary isometry groups of negatively curved manifolds which are even free non-abelian, cp.\cite{Bow93}).
 The motivation for us behind the quantification and the specification property in the Tits Alternative is geometric.
 For instance, the specification property will be used to bound from below the {\em systole} of the action in terms of the {\em upper nilradius} (see below Corollary \ref{cor-entropy} for the definition) thus yielding another version of the classical Margulis' Lemma in our context.
 This will allow us to extend some classical convergence results of Riemannian manifolds with curvature bounded below to our setting, see further below.
-Another application of the quantification of free subgroups in $\Gamma$ is an analogue of the classical thick-thin decomposition for Kleinian groups or isometry groups of pinched, negatively curved Riemannian manifolds (see \cite{Thu97}, \cite{Bow95}) for discrete groups $\Gamma$ acting on any packed, Gromov-hyperbolic GCB-space, a topic which will be developed by the authors elsewhere \cite{CavS3}.
 Some applications we will describe do not need the specification property or the quantitative Tits Alternative, but the bounded packing condition remains almost everywhere essential, in particular for Breuillard-Green-Tao's generalized Margulis' Lemma.

 We want to stress that the proof we give of the above theorem heavily draws from techniques developed in \cite{DKL18} and \cite{BCGS17}.
 However some ingredients are new (for instance the estimate of the distance between different levels of the Margulis domains, cp.
 Propositions \ref{lemma-lowerdistance}, \ref{Margulis-estimate} and \ref{Margulis-nonexplicit}, the use of convexity for controlling the packing at arbitrarily small scales, etc), as well as all the applications to non-cocompact groups, which we are now going to discuss.
 A first, direct consequence of a quantitative free group or semigroup theorem is a uniform estimate from below of the {\em algebraic entropy} of the groups under consideration and of the entropy of the spaces they act on.